 And one last cost to beware of: If you want to check-in at the airport, you’ll need to pay $20.
 Instead, I recommend checking in 24 hours before your flight on Spirit’s website or downloading their mobile app.
 Save yourself the $20 and opt for online check-in.

 During the week before travel, I got a few email reminders about my flight, specifically recommending I purchase bags in advance.
 They reminded of personal item size and mentioned personal item options as a purse or laptop bag, though you can bring a backpack too.
 Again, I passed on paying for bags.

-They also sent a reminder that all food and drink on the flight is for purchase.
+They also sent a reminder that all food and drink on the flight are for purchase.
 Yes, even water.
 So be sure to bring your own snacks and water along for the flight.

 Before boarding, the gate attendants reminded travelers to check their bag sizes at one of the dreaded bag sizers or come up and pay $65 one way.
 I double-checked with the gate attendant, who told me: “If you’ve got a backpack, you’re fine.”
 Though Spirit doesn’t explicitly advertise backpacks as an option, most travelers had one as their personal item.

 Our flight from MSP to DEN was overbooked.
 Spirit was offering $250 and to be rebooked on another United or Spirit flight to get in a few hours later.

 On the return flight from DEN back to MSP, our boarding area was a bit of a disaster: they had two full Spirit flights boarding next to each other at the same time.
 Spirit boards in groups 1-4.
 I was Group 3.

 Both flights began boarding nearly on time, and we pushed off from the gate right on time on both flights.
 It’s true, Spirit has been working hard at their timeliness reputation and is now one of the most on-time carriers in the U.S.!